-Basic search is the function that you're likely most familiar with—and often, it does the job.
+Basic search is the function that you're likely most familiar with—and often, it gets the job done just fine.
 Whether you're trying to find a co-worker or a company, you start off in that little search box in the site's header.
-And if you've ever used a search engine, you know where I'm going with this: type your search term into the box, and press enter to see results.
+You type your search term into the box.
+You press enter.
+You see results.
 Piece of cake.

 The results you get are a mixed bag, though: If you search for

 Apple, you’re going to see the company's LinkedIn page and job postings, Apple-related groups, connections who have something Apple-related in their work experience, and maybe a few folks with "Apple" in their name.
 It's a smorgasbord of results.

 LinkedIn tries to help you sort these results quickly by offering both a dropdown menu as you type your search, which will ask you if you wish to narrow your search to, for example, people who work at Apple, or jobs at Apple.